-We have local and Global NOC sites in Australia, Moldova and Peru from which we perform network services and customer support functions.
+We have local and Global NOC sites in Australia, Moldova and Peru, from which we perform network services and customer support functions.

-We own approximately 13,500 square feet of research and development facilities and rent approximately 12,200 square feet of manufacturing facilities in Sofia, Bulgaria, which lease will expire on June 1, 2024 and rent approximately 17,200 square feet in Moldova for research and development, global services and global NOC activities, which lease will expire on December 30, 2026.
-Our Wavestream subsidiary currently leases approximately 44,972 square feet of office space, research and development and manufacturing facilities in San Dimas CA, USA.
-The San Dimas lease agreement will expire on October 31, 2024.
-Our subsidiaries in Peru currently occupy approximately 35,000 square feet of office space, and NOC facilities in Lima, which leases will expire between 2024 and 2026.
-Our DataPath subsidiary currently leases approximately 108,707 square feet of office, integration and Wearhouse space in Duluth, Georgia, USA.
+We own 13,500 square feet of research and development facilities and rent 12,200 square feet of manufacturing facilities in Sofia, Bulgaria, which lease will expire on June 1, 2027 and rent 17,300 square feet in Moldova for research and development, global services and global NOC activities, which lease will expire on December 30, 2026.
+Our Wavestream subsidiary currently leases 32,500 square feet of office space, research and development and manufacturing facilities in San Dimas CA, USA.
+The San Dimas lease agreement will expire on January 31, 2030.
+Our subsidiaries in Peru currently occupy 35,000 square feet of office space, and NOC facilities in Lima, which leases will expire between 2025 and 2027.
+Our DataPath subsidiary currently leases 108,707 square feet of office, integration and warehouse space in Duluth, Georgia, USA.
 The lease agreement will expire on September 30, 2026.
-We intend to renew the leases about to expire in 2024.
+Our SBS subsidiary currently leases 6,200 square feet of office in San Diego, California, USA, which lease will expire on July 31, 2026, and 33,700 square feet of office, integration, and Warehouse space in Fort.
+Worth Texas, USA, which lease will expire on October 12, 2025.
+We intend to renew the leases that expire in 2025.
 We also maintain facilities and representative offices in other jurisdictions we operate in.

-We sold our 55,700 square foot facility in Backnang, Germany in 2022 and sold a 39,823 square foot lot in Sofia, Bulgaria in 2023.
+We sold our 55,700 square feet facility in Backnang, Germany in 2022 and sold a 39,823 square feet lot in Sofia, Bulgaria in 2023.

-We believe that our current office space, research and development and manufacturing facilities are sufficient to meet our anticipated needs for the foreseeable future and suitable for the conduct of our business.
+We believe that our current office space, research and development, and manufacturing facilities are sufficient to meet our anticipated needs for the foreseeable future and are suitable for conducting our business.